Before the opening of the current Center in 2009, the Chalkhill housing estate underwent a major transformation.

 This included replacing 1,280 high-rise concrete flats with new houses and low-rise apartments, adding a supermarket, and creating new open spaces.
 Chalkhill School also saw significant improvements as part of this regeneration effort.

 The project aimed to enhance the overall living environment, promote community well-being, and create a more sustainable and inclusive community for Chalkhill residents.

-Following this, community and resident groups, Metropolitan Thames Valley Housing and Brent Council formed a partnership out of which grew Chalkhill Community Centre.
+Community and resident groups, Metropolitan Thames Valley Housing, and Brent Council formed a partnership, out of which grew Chalkhill Community Centre.

-The Chalkhill Community Centre is now housed in the Welford Centre, an architect-designed building constructed by John Laing Partnership.
-The freehold is held by the London Borough of Brent which leases the property back to Metropolitan to ensure it's continued use as a community Centre.
+The Centre is housed in the Welford Centre, an architect-designed building constructed by John Laing Partnership.
+The freehold is held by the London Borough of Brent which leases the property back to Metropolitan to ensure its continued use as a community Centre.
 Metropolitan has granted a sub-lease to Chalkhill Community Centre for 25 years from 2008.

-The building also houses a primary care medical Centre with GP surgeries, an office of Metropolitan staff managing the Chalkhill Estate and 42 affordable shared ownership flats.
+The building also houses a primary care medical Centre with GP surgeries, an office for Metropolitan staff managing the Chalkhill estate, and 42 affordable shared ownership flats.